-All about my DIY electric scooter experiment using a furniture trolley.
+All about my DIY electric scooter proof of concept using a furniture trolley as a test bed.

 Alas, the local authorities don’t exactly share my enthusiasm, so they have made it harder to go shopping there.